Positive Leadership – Costa Rica

 Want to find or work further with your ‘WHY’ and purpose?
 Are you ready to better understand your personal talents and signature strengths?
-Are you ready to take that next step, reflect on your leadership style and be inspired?
-Come join us in a unique place in a magical setting on the UPEACE Campus.
-Experience connection, rejuvenation, co-creation, learning, and global networking with a great team facilitators and fellow-participants.
+Are you ready to take that next step, reflect on your leadership style and be inspired to set stretch goals?

-This seminar focuses on a human paradigm of leadership – the ability to connect with people you work with, to see how things look from their perspective, to engage and motivate them appealing to their strengths and passions.
+This seminar focuses on a human paradigm of leadership: the ability to connect with people you work with, to see how things look from their perspective, to engage and motivate them while appealing to their strengths and passions.
 Today’s “positive” leader is able to unleash the potential of each individual in the organization.

 By the end of this course, you will have:

-- A refreshing new sense of appreciation, empathy and positivity.
+- Earned a refreshing new sense of the benefits of cultivating gratitude, empathy and positivity;

-- Leadership tools including appreciative inquiry and dialogue circles to resolve conflict and foster positive change in your work environment.
+- Acquired leadership tools including appreciative inquiry and awareness of your ‘conflict style’ to help transform interpersonal conflict and foster positive change in your work environment;

 - Developed deep relationships with a network of an amazing, global array of peers, professors and mentors from the course.